neumaneuma/Blog/DecodingTheConfusingWorldOfEncodings/encodingPart2.md

 The first 5 groupings of 6 bits line up perfectly with the first 5 characters of our Base64 encoded `file4.txt`.
 But we only have 2 bits remaining at the end, which is not enough to make a valid character in Base64. `file3.txt` had 4 bytes, which is 32 bits.
 32 is not divisible by 6.

-When is a file size is not divisible by 6 bits, Base64 resorts to padding.
+When a file size is not divisible by 6 bits, Base64 resorts to padding.
 To make a 32 bit file compatible with Base64 we'll append `0000` to the end of the file so that the final character can be properly rendered by Base64.
 Here is the new bit string: `111111 110011 001000 110011 000010 100000`.
 Let's view it in a table format too:

 | Bytes | Base64 character |
 | :---: | :---: |